My Quiet Kitchen

 *I used 2 large jalapenos with seeds removed from one.

 • Combine jalapenos, garlic, and walnuts in the bowl of a food processor.
 Process until broken down into a sticky crumb texture.
-Add cilantro, red pepper, cumin, cardamom, ¾ tsp salt, and juice, and process until everything is incorporated and finely chopped.
+Add cilantro, red pepper, cumin, cardamom, ¾ teaspoon salt, and juice, and process until everything is incorporated and finely chopped.

 • With the food processor running, drizzle in water 1 tablespoon at a time until desired consistancy is reached.
 Keep in mind, if you altered the amount of nuts/seeds this will affect the amount of water needed.